wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-make-video-calls-with-swiftui.md

 ### Connecting the Client SDK

-Create a new file called `OpenTokManager.swift` by going to *File > New File (CMD + N)*.
-An empty swift file will be created where you can add the following, replacing the empty strings with your credentials:
+Create a new file called `OpenTokManager.swift` by going to *File > New File (CMD + N)* and add the following, replacing the empty strings with your credentials:

 ```swift
 import OpenTok